polkadot-js/api/docs/start/types.extend.md

 });
 ```

 The above introduces the `types` registry, effectively allowing overrides and the definition of new types.
-The override above would mean that immediately the API will treat all occurences of `Balance` not as the default, but rather as the defined size.
+The override above would mean that immediately the API will treat all occurrences of `Balance` not as the default, but rather as the defined size.

 ## User-defined types